mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 - Add specialization to :ref:`SetUncertainties <algm-SetUncertainties>` for the case where InputWorkspace == OutputWorkspace.
 Where possible, avoid the cost of cloning the inputWorkspace.
 - Adjusted :ref:`AddPeak <algm-AddPeak>` to only allow peaks from the same instrument as the peaks worksapce to be added to that workspace.
+- :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` Bug fixed where setting ResimulateTracksForDifferentWavelengths parameter to True was being ignored

 Data Handling
 -------------